Implementation of Security & User Permissions in OpenCRM

 There are two things to keep in mind when you are setting default security:

-- System and Data admin users override all security - including Private records
+- System and Data admin users overrides all record security - including Private records

 - Setting records as “Private” DOES prevent access to the record, but does NOT necessarily hide the record from the search results and views.

 - I.e. A user would be able to see the record details in the grid, but an attempt to access could then be denied depending on the level of security applied.